When to Keep the Passover, According To the Truth of God

 Eze 45:21 In the first month, in the fourteenth day of the month, you shall have the Passover, a feast of seven days; unleavened bread shall be eaten.

-At this point, we will establish a parallel of observance between the Old Testament Passover meal and the same Passover meal Jesus Christ kept with His disciples.
+How very clear.
+At this point, we will establish a parallel of High Holy Day observance between the Exodus 12 Passover and the same Passover Jesus the Christ, the lamb of God, kept with his disciples.

-Exodus 12:6 clearly shows that they were preparing, on the fourteenth day of Nisan, for a killing of a sacrificial lamb, coming up in the evening.
+Exodus 12:6 clearly shows that they were preparing, on the fourteenth day of the first month (Exo 12:2,6), for a sacrificial observance, coming up in the evening.

-Now notice the same preparation, during the day, for the Passover observance coming up, in the evening, as Jesus Christ spoke to His disciples:
+Notice the same preparation, during the day, for the Passover memorial observance coming up, in the evening, as Jesus spoke to his disciples:

-Mat 26:17 Now the first day of the feast of unleavened bread [which would begin at even along with the Passover (Exo 12:14-18)] the disciples came to Jesus, saying unto him, Where will you that we prepare for you to eat the Passover?
+Mat 26:17 Now the first day of the feast of unleavened bread the disciples came to Jesus, saying unto him, Where will you that we prepare for you to eat the Passover?

-Mat 26:18 And he said, Go into the city to such a man, and say unto him, The Master says, My time is at hand; I will keep the Passover at your house with my disciples.
+Mat 26:18 And he said, Go into the city to such a man, and say unto him, The Master says, My time is at hand; I will keep the Passover at your house with my disciples [a holy convocation].

 Mat 26:19 And the disciples did as Jesus had appointed them; and they made ready the Passover.

-Again, we see a parallel account of preparation, during the day, for the Passover meal which would begin at even, or in the evening of the same day.
-Notice now when the Passover meal began:
+We see a parallel account of preparation, during the day, for the Passover meal which would begin at even, or "in the evening".
+Notice when the Passover meal began:

 Mat 26:20 Now when the even [sunset] was come, he sat down with the twelve.

-Mat 26:21 And as they did eat, he said, Verily I say unto you, that one of you shall betray me.
+Mat 26:21 And as they did eat [the Passover], he said, Verily I say unto you, that one of you shall betray me.

 Here is another example from the book of Mark: